-Maybe this will have 100 parts in the end.
-For now, this is part 3.
 You can read Part 2 here. and Part 1 here.

 In the year prior to Beaudin’s diagnosis he complained consistently of headaches.
-So often, in fact, that I started a note in my phone entitled “Beau’s Headaches” because I had a gut feeling that we’d be explaining this all to a doctor if it didn’t resolve soon.
+So often, in fact, that I started a note in my phone titled “Beau’s Headaches” because I had a gut feeling that we’d be explaining this all to a doctor if it didn’t resolve soon.

 Things seemed to resolve over the summer between Kindgarden and 1st grade and then, like clockwork, started back up as school began in September.
 Well, he is reading more, so back to the glasses idea.
 My mom was not so sure.
 She felt like something more was wrong, that it wasn’t just from reading.
 The headaches wouldn’t resolve so in November I scheduled an eye doctor appointment.

-Beaudin’s illness had actually started in early December.
-A high fever, out of seemingly no where, that would not break.
-For almost a week he was at above 104 deg and lethargic.
-Finally, we took him to his pediatrician.
-She said what he had was likely viral, and that we just needed to let him rest and keep him hydrated.
-So we did.
 Eventually, after 10 days at home, he seemed to be improving, so we sent him back to school.
 Almost immediately he became sick again and I thought, ‘perhaps he hadn’t recovered.”
-He had seemed on the mend, but after a couple of days at school I got a text from a mom that was on a field trip with him that read: “Beaudin looks yellow.
+After a couple of days at school I got a text from a mom that was on a field trip with him that read: “Beaudin looks yellow.
 I am worried.” along with this picture.

-It was clear he wasn’t well, but why had he been getting better at home and now was getting worse again?
-18 days in to this “viral illness” we took him back to the doctor and ran blood tests.
-That afternoon, at 5:15pm our pediatrician called us.
-“Run, do not walk, to the emergency room.
+“Listen to me, You need to run, do not walk, to the emergency room.
 I want you to immediately leave, pack an overnight bag and go.
 Do not go in to the waiting room, call ahead, let them know you are coming.
 Beaudin has no immune system, he cannot be exposed to anything.”

 A trip to the ER, turned in to a transfer to Children’s Hospital which turned into a 10-day inpatient stay while the doctors did every test under the sun to identify what exactly was suppressing Beaudin’s immune system in such a critical way.